 Every company has different policies, business needs and compliance risks.
 It’s recommended to seek specific legal advice before adopting any of the suggested compliance practices listed below.

 A transactional or promotional text may affect whether your business should send an opt-in text message to your customers.
+To help you determine when to use an opt-in text, here’s a quick overview of the difference between promotional and transactional SMS.

 A transactional SMS is a text that is used when a business needs to provide necessary information to the customer.
 These messages are usually automated and can include order confirmation and tracking numbers, two-factor authentication and password resets.